Super-Protocol/docs/docs/marketplace/account/web3.md

 <br/>
 <br/>

-**User ID**: your unique user ID is your ERC-20 wallet address.
+**User ID**: your unique user ID is your EVM wallet address.

-**Login**: the Web3 login method and the ERC-20 wallet address you are using.
+**Login**: the Web3 login method and the EVM wallet address you are using.
 Currently, Super Protocol only supports MetaMask as a Web3 login method.

 ## Storage